42 total credits required

 This course supports a comprehensive understanding of the pathophysiological disease processes mostly commonly seen afflicting patients across the lifespan.
 Clinical pathology content addresses alterations in major body systems that are commonly found in primary care settings, as well as common testing used in the diagnostic process.

-The second of three clinical courses designed to enable graduate students to learn problem-solving skills and clinical strategies necessary to diagnose and treat common and complex primary care problems found in family members, from adults to children.
+The fourth of four clinical courses designed to enable graduate FNP students to learn problem-solving skills and clinical strategies necessary to diagnose and treat common and complex primary care problems found in complex adult families and their members.
 Emphasis is on the leadership role component of the nurse practitioner as well as on the direct provision of primary care.
+In addition to classes, students participate in clinical experiences.

 PREREQUISITE FNP COURSES